Calling All Business Owners – Select Car Live – June 24th – Book Now!

 Top 5 initial EV action points:

 So, where to start?
-Firstly, what are the top 5 actions you need to take when getting an EV?
+Firstly, what are the top 5 actions you need to take when taking delivery of an EV?
 You’ll likely have thought of these already, but here they are again as a reminder….

-- Install a home charger if you can
+• Install a home charger if you haven't already (we can help you, via our partners at E.ON Next)

-To reinforce the point, at a public ‘ultra rapid’ charger (which delivers power at 100 kW or more) you might pay up to 85p per kWh of energy.
+To reinforce the point, at a public ‘ultra-rapid’ charger (which delivers power at 150 kW or more) you might pay up to 85p per kWh of energy.

-However, if you charge at home on one of the many of the low off-peak rates offered by the major electric utility companies (which charges your car overnight between 12am and 7am) you can pay from just 7.5p per kWh with our energy partners tariff E.ON Next Drive.
+However, if you charge at home on one of the many of the low off-peak rates offered by the major electric utility companies, you can pay from around 7-8p per kWh.

-It’s a big difference; and potentially cuts a single recharge bill from around £40 (public) to around £1.40p (for a full charge on E.ON Next when you charge at home, and your car has a 80 kWh battery).
+It’s a big difference, and potentially cuts a single recharge bill from around £40 (public) to around £1.50p (for a full charge at home with an 80 kWh battery).

 Installing a home charger (if you’ve got off-street parking)